christoffercarlsson/dotfiles/README.md

 ### Step 4 - Enter your Git credentials

-Once you've restarted your system, open a terminal and run the following command to configure your Git credentials:
+Once you've rebooted your system, open a terminal and run the following command to configure your Git credentials:

 ```bash
 set-git-author